RichardKnop/machinery/README.md

 ## Tasks

 Tasks are a building block of Machinery applications.
 A task is a function which defines what happens when a worker receives a message.

+Currently each task needs to return two values, second one being `error`.

 Let's say we want to define tasks for adding and multiplying numbers:

 ```go
 func Add(args ...int64) (int64, error) {